ipfs/specs/src/unixfs.md

 2. A [multihash] used to specify the hashing algorithm, the hash parameters and the hash digest.

-Thus, the block must be retrieved; that is, the bytes which ,when hashed using the hash function specified in the multihash, gives us the same multihash value back.
+Thus, when a block is retrieved and its bytes are hashed using the hash function specified in the multihash, this gives the same multihash value contained in the CID.

 In UnixFS, a node can be encoded using two different multicodecs, listed below.
 More details are provided in the following sections: